weizhenye/Danmaku/README.md

 	// real time mode
 	danmaku.init({
-	  // the stage to display comments will append to container.
+	  // the stage to display comments will be appended to container.
 	  container: document.getElementById('myContainer')
 	});